• Skip to primary navigation

 Instructions

-• Bake the red peppers for 30 minutes.
-After they are done, allow them to cool for 10 minutes then remove the stem.
+- Bake the red peppers for 30 minutes then broil for a few minutes until well roasted.
+After they are done, allow them to cool for 10 minutes then remove the stems.
+You skip this step and instead use canned fire roasted red peppers.

 Muhammara was so good.
 It is one of the very best foods that I have discovered in recent years.
 Thanks for this easy recipe!